Arvada Station 1

 Rick Luebke Photo ©

 Fire Station 1 is located at 7900 West 57th Ave. in the Olde Town Arvada.
 Built in 1952 and opened in 1953.
 Station 1 protects the southeast area of Arvada and northeast Wheat Ridge, north of Clear Creek protecting the oldest part of Arvada, two railroad lines, Gold Line light rail line & station, and the I-70 & I-76 interchange.
-This station is scheduled for a replacement in the next ten years.
+This station is scheduled for a replacement in 2026 at a new location at 8001 W. 52nd Ave. and this station will become the Life Safety Division Headquarters Bureau.

 Photo courtesy of Erik Marquez